bewt85/mcp-deno-sandbox/README.md

 # Deno Sandbox MCP Server

-An MCP server that allows you to run TypeScript and JavaScript code securely on your local machine using the Deno sandbox.
+An MCP server that allows you to run TypeScript and JavaScript code securely on your local machine using the Deno® sandbox.
 This server provides a controlled environment for executing code with explicit permission controls.

+> **Note:** This project is not affiliated with Deno Land LLC in any way.
+I'm just a fan of the Deno® runtime.
+"Deno" is a registered trademark of Deno Land LLC.

 ## Features

-- Execute TypeScript/JavaScript code in a secure Deno sandbox
+- Execute TypeScript/JavaScript code in a secure Deno® sandbox
 - Granular permission control via command-line flags
 - Clear error messages for permission issues
 - Resource that lists available permissions